arupgsh/mtdna-server-workflow/README.md

 # mtDNA-Server Workflow
 This repository includes the new mtDNA-Server workflow starting with BAM files.
-Note: For read mapping (FASTQ to BAM) to the circular mitchondrial genome, we recommend using [bwa mem](https://github.com/lh3/bwa).
+Note: For read mapping (FASTQ to BAM), we recommend using [bwa mem](https://github.com/lh3/bwa).

 ## Execute Workflow
- The workflow outputs homoplasmic and heteroplasmic sites, haplogroups using [HaploGrep](http://haplogrep.uibk.ac.at/) and creates a contamination report.
+ The workflow outputs homoplasmic and heteroplasmic sites, haplogroups using [HaploGrep](http://haplogrep.uibk.ac.at/) and also creates a contamination report.

 1) Install the workflow engine [Cloudgene](https://github.com/genepi/cloudgene).